kragorg/dng/chapters/2025-03-01 — Dungeons and Gardens.md

 ## Surrender

-Halite, his towering form casting an imposing shadow across the cluttered interior of the ransacked antique shop, moved with purpose toward Kragor’s target: a bandit whose bravado had been seared away by the crackling energy of the orc warlock’s magic.
-The air still shimmered with the fading traces of arcane power, and the bandit, already on the brink of collapse, could only watch as the goliath fighter closed the distance between them like an inexorable force of nature.
+Halite, his towering form casting an imposing shadow across the cluttered interior of the ransacked antique shop, moves with purpose toward Kragor’s target: a bandit whose bravado has been seared away by the crackling energy of the orc warlock’s magic.
+The air still shimmers with the fading traces of arcane power, and the bandit, already on the brink of collapse, can only watch as the goliath fighter closes the distance between them like an inexorable force of nature.

-The trident in Halite’s grip gleamed with an unsettling menace, its barbed points promising a swift and painful end should it be called upon to deliver one.
-The bandit, a mere lithe elf in the presence of such formidable warriors, felt the weight of his own mortality for what seemed like the first time.
-His sword clattered to the wooden floor, a hollow sound that resonated through the shop, punctuating his surrender.
+The trident in Halite’s grip gleams with an unsettling menace, its barbed points promising a swift and painful end should it be called upon to deliver one.
+The bandit, a mere lithe elf in the presence of such formidable warriors, feels the weight of his own mortality for what seems like the first time.
+His sword clatters to the wooden floor, a hollow sound that resonates through the shop, punctuating his surrender.

-“I yield,” the bandit croaked, his voice strained with fear and desperation.
-He raised his hands, palms open and empty, a universal sign of capitulation.
-His eyes darted to his remaining comrade, wide with silent urging.
+“I yield,” the bandit croaks, his voice strained with fear and desperation.
+He raises his hands, palms open and empty, a universal sign of capitulation.
+His eyes dart to his remaining comrade, wide with silent urging.

-The last standing bandit, who had watched the battle unfold with growing dread, knew the odds all too well.
-He had witnessed the fate of their fallen companions—three already dispatched with ruthless efficiency by the duo of Kragor and Halite.
-The decision was not a difficult one.
+The last standing bandit, who watched the battle unfold with growing dread, knows the odds all too well.
+He witnessed the fate of their fallen companions— three already dispatched with ruthless efficiency by the duo of Kragor and Halite.
+The decision is not a difficult one.

-He dropped his own weapon, a well-worn crossbow, to the floor and raised his hands above his head in submission.
-“We don’t want anymore trouble,” he said, his voice carrying a tremor that matched the frantic beating of his heart.
+He drops his own weapon, a well-worn crossbow, to the floor and raises his hands above his head in submission.
+“We don’t want any more trouble,” he says, his voice carrying a tremor that matches the frantic beating of his heart.

-Kragor surveyed the scene, his eyes, glowing faintly with residual magical energy, meeting Halite’s.
-An unspoken understanding passed between them—this victory, as hard-fought as it was, did not need to claim further lives.
+Kragor surveyes the scene, his eyes, glowing faintly with residual magical energy, meeting Halite’s.
+An unspoken understanding passes between them— this victory, as hard-fought as it was, need not claim further lives.

-With the tension of combat beginning to ebb, the antique shop’s air felt still, though the echoes of the skirmish lingered.
-Surrounded by overturned furniture and scattered relics of a bygone era, the bandits’ surrender marked the end of the struggle, their lives spared by the mercy of those far mightier than they.
+With the tension of combat beginning to ebb, the antique shop’s air feels still, though the echoes of the skirmish linger.
+Surrounded by overturned furniture and scattered relics of a bygone era, the bandits’ surrender marks the end of the struggle, their lives spared by the mercy of those far mightier than they.

-Whisper, having ensured the rogue she tossed from the roof was no longer a threat, finally entered the antique shop and closed the door behind her.
-As she did, the rogue moved to a crouched position around the corner, relieved that his theatrics had been successful.
-Intending to enter the building when the coast was truly clear, he remained vigilant, pressing his ear to the cool glass of the window to eavesdrop on the victorious adventurers.
+Whisper, having ensured the rogue she tossed from the roof was no longer a threat, finally enters the antique shop and closes the door behind her.
+As she did, the rogue moves to a crouched position around the corner, relieved that his theatrics were successful.
+Intending to enter the building when the coast was truly clear, he remains vigilant, pressing his ear to the cool glass of the window to eavesdrop on the victorious adventurers.

 ## Interrogation

-Elara and Scarlet eyed the bandits with intensity, their curiosity piqued by the confession of surrender.
+Elara and Scarlet eye the bandits with intensity, their curiosity piqued by the confession of surrender.
 “Who are you and what were you doing here?”
-Elara demanded, her voice steady yet demanding answers.
+Elara demands, her voice steady yet demanding answers.

-The first bandit, regaining a bit of composure but still visibly shaken, replied, “We were sent by Hulil, a priestess of Tiamat.
+The first bandit, regaining a bit of composure but still visibly shaken, replies, “We were sent by Hulil, a priestess of Tiamat.
 She instructed us to search this place.
 Two months ago, there was a robbery here, and now Hulil’s got this strange freezing sickness.
 She hoped we might find a clue here in the shop.
 But we found nothing.”

-Scarlet’s gaze remained firm as she pressed further, “Then why did you attack us?”
+Scarlet’s gaze remains firm as she presses further, “Then why did you attack us?”

-A hint of embarrassment colored the bandit’s cheeks.
+A hint of embarrassment colors the bandit’s cheeks.
 “We were spooked.
 We heard some weird noise, then you guys barged in.
-Especially that chick with a horn on her head,” he gestured toward Elara.
+Especially that chick with a horn on her head,” he gestures toward Elara.
 “We panicked.
 We’re not used to dealing with people like you.”

-In the meantime, the rogue outside, crouching below the window, absorbed the exchange, piecing together the dynamics at play.
+In the meantime, the rogue outside, crouching below the window, absorbs the exchange, piecing together the dynamics at play.

-Scarlet produced a weathered receipt with notations about Aeorian artifacts and presented it to the bandits.
+Scarlet produces a weathered receipt with notations about Aeorian artifacts and presents it to the bandits.
 “Have you seen these items?”

-“They’re with Hulil,” the bandit admitted reluctantly, his eyes on the documentation with evident recognition.
+“They’re with Hulil,” the bandit admits reluctantly, his eyes on the documentation with evident recognition.
 “She’s at Croaker’s Cave,” confirming what the party had already learned from Hulil’s sister, Tulgi.

-Satisfied with the information, Kragor dismissed the subdued bandits in no uncertain terms: “Leave everything and get out.”
-Seizing their chance, the bandits quickly discarded their weapons and coins before hurrying for the door, the rogue outside remaining concealed until the coast was truly clear.
+Satisfied with the information, Kragor dismisses the subdued bandits in no uncertain terms: “Leave everything and get out.”
+Seizing their chance, the bandits quickly discard their weapons and coins before hurrying for the door, the rogue outside remaining concealed until the coast is truly clear.

 ## Loot

-After searching the bandits’ leavings and their late compatriots’ bodies, the party tallied the loot: 14 gold pieces, eight silver pieces, five crossbows, 30 bolts, five scimitars, and a dwarf-sized shirt blazoned with “Scanlan Shorthalt — The Meat Man Cometh”.
-(Elara judged this last item to be a rare find and might fetch as much as two gold pieces.)
+After searching the bandits’ leavings and their late compatriots’ bodies, the party tallies the loot: 14 gold pieces, eight silver pieces, five crossbows, 30 bolts, five scimitars, and a dwarf-sized shirt blazoned with “Scanlan Shorthalt — The Meat Man Cometh”.
+(Elara judges this last item to be a rare find and might fetch as much as two gold pieces.)

-The party then turned to the antique shop, assessing the chaos that engulfed it.
-The room was in disarray, bookshelves overturned and trinkets strewn about.
-Amidst the disorder, they stumbled upon a chilling sight—a frozen elf lying lifeless in bed.
-It was Verla Pelc, and the grim discovery confirmed that the place had not seen tidiness for weeks.
+The party then turnes to the antique shop, assessing the chaos that engulfed it.
+The room is in disarray, bookshelves overturned and trinkets strewn about.
+Amidst the disorder, they stumble upon a chilling sight— a frozen elf lying lifeless in bed.
+It is Verla Pelc, and the grim discovery confirms that the place has not seen tidiness for weeks.

-In a thorough inspection of both the shop and the dead bandits’ belongings, they discovered two bows and various odds and ends.
-Deciding a respite was in order, they planned to rest before heading to Croaker Cave.
+In a thorough inspection of both the shop and the dead bandits’ belongings, they discover two bows and various odds and ends.
+Deciding a respite was in order, they plan to rest before heading to Croaker Cave.

 ## Who is this guy?

-Unbeknownst to the adventurers, the rogue remained vigilant, listening to their intentions and preparing to bide his time until they left.
+Unbeknownst to the adventurers, the rogue remains vigilant, listening to their intentions and preparing to bide his time until they left.